coder-forge/chain-forge/README.md

 blockchain wallet and use it.
 But that would leave us without an excuse for a training project, and expecialy it wouldn't be half as much fun ;)

+# Tutorial

+Part 1: Using only the solidity language and an internet browser, build the social contract concept.

+Part 2: Truffle, testrpc, parity.
+Build and test contracts

+Part 3: Truffle, webpack.
+Build the web front end

+Part 4: Setup deployment and docker

 # Methods used

 Special caution must be taken to cover all attack surfaces when dealing with